Is It Worth It To Be a Truck Driver in 2026?

 All eyes are on the next couple of years for potential relief.

-In the meantime, truck drivers should stay adaptable, responsive to market shifts, and connected to industry news for the latest trend forecasts.
+In the meantime, truck drivers should stay adaptable to change, ride the wave as the market shifts, and stay connected to trucking industry news for the latest trend forecasts and what’s going on in the business.